thefivesixfive/thefivesixfive/README.md

 of other things, often poorly.

 I'm also a Christian, and while it affects every part of my life, it's not my entire personality.
-I'm not thumping my Bible in every video (because that would be annoying as frick).
+I'm not thumping my Bible in my videos (because that would be annoying as frick).

 ### 🔭 Building a website rn @ https://www.fivesixfive.dev